tushan-shahid/pyle-manage/README.md

 - Clone the repository or download the zip file.
 - Navigate to the directory where the repository was cloned or the zip file was extracted.
 - Install the required dependencies by running the command `pip install -r requirements.txt`.
+- Run the command `python extract_hash.py` to extract the malicious hash list from VirusShare.
 - Run the command `python pyle_manager.py`.

 ## Usage